-Today, AWS is Amazon’s second-largest source of revenue.
+Today, AWS is Amazon’s third-largest source of revenue.
 With the growth of AWS, Amazon’s computing power rose, and its unit costs on renting that power out to others fell.

 Amazon continues to use its profits to lower prices, increase supply, and build a better customer experience — feeding the fundamental flywheel that helped it become the biggest online retailer in the world.

 For example, in June 2017, Amazon announced that it was acquiring Whole Foods for $13.7B.
 Immediately, the company lowered prices on high-volume Whole Foods items and threaded in Prime membership discounts.
 Whole Foods deliveries are also available at no extra cost through Amazon’s Prime Now service, giving Prime customers the extra benefit of groceries on demand.

 When Amazon enters a new market, it does so with its formidable scale, massive user base, and a willingness to duke it out in industries with razor-thin margins — a strategy that has allowed it to grow from a small bookseller to a true Everything Store.

 2. Marketplace: How OpenTable created a monopoly by giving restaurants a ‘single-player mode’

 OpenTable’s domination of the online restaurant reservation market has been built on its ability to attract a critical mass of restaurants and diners to its platform.